Hope in the Darkness – Suicide Prevention

 “Have you been thinking of suicide?”

 Understanding the words and actions of someone considering suicide can save their life.
-As difficult as it may be for you to have this conversation, listen without judgement.
+As difficult as it may be for you to have this conversation, listen without judgment.

 “If they are at immediate risk, call 911 or go to your local emergency room for an assessment by a mental health professional,” Yamnitz said.
 “If there is not an immediate risk, encourage the individual to seek professional services at the local mental health center.
 Further, share the National Suicide Prevention Lifeline number 800-273-TALK (8255), and encourage the individual to call if they ever think of acting on their thoughts of suicide.”